AI-Hypercomputer/maxtext/README.md

     ```
     gcloud alpha compute tpus queued-resources create $QR_ID --accelerator-type=v4-8 --runtime-version=tpu-vm-v4-base --node-count=$NODE_COUNT --node-prefix=$TPU_PREFIX  --reserved
     ```
-    You have to wait to for the QR to become `ACTIVE` and the nodes to be created and in state `READY` (as opposed to `CREATING`).
+    You have to wait to for the QR to become `ACTIVE` (as opposed to `ACCEPTED` or `PROVISIONING`) which corresponds to the worker nodes becoming `READY` (as opposed to `CREATING`).
 This may take a minute or two and can be checked via
     ```
-    gcloud alpha compute tpus tpu-vm list --filter=$TPU_PREFIX
+    gcloud alpha compute tpus queued-resources list --filter=$TPU_PREFIX
     ```
 4. Install dependencies.
     ```